8 July 2023, 9:00 AM - 1:00 PM

 This competition is open to all students currently

-studying in a Singapore secondary school or junior
+studying in a Singapore secondary school or pre-university

 league:

-SPhL (Junior): for teams whose members are all in secondary school and have all registered for the Singapore Junior Physics Olympiad (SJPO) 2023.
+SPhL (Junior): for teams whose members are all in secondary schools

 You should form teams of 3, 4 or 5 students.
 Your team can comprise students from different schools.